enkhtuvshinj/CarND-Path-Planning/README.md

 <img src="pics/cost_distance_1.jpg" />

-Thus, this equation was modified to consider whether car is behind or ahead of my car and introduced new equation as shown below.
+Thus, __Equation 1__ was modified to consider whether car is behind or ahead of my car and introduced new equation as shown below.

 <img src="pics/cost_distance_equation_2.jpg" />